-- 1. access transcripts of their academic and clinical endeavors according to the record policy. - 2. upon their request, have verified copies of their transcripts furnished to any institutions specified by the student or graduate. - 3. expect that a complete and accurate transcript and application of the intern's educational experiences be forwarded to the National Board for Certification and Recertification for Nurse Anesthetists (NBCRNA) upon graduation.
-It is the graduates' responsibility to ensure that all guidelines and deadlines in the Candidate Handbook of the CCNA are followed.
-The graduate is responsible to make arrangements to take the Certification Examination at a site and within the time frame designated by the CCNA.
+- 1. access transcripts of their academic and clinical endeavors according to the record policy. - 2. upon their request, have verified copies of their transcripts furnished to any institutions specified by the student or graduate. - 3. expect a complete and accurate transcript and application of the intern's educational experiences to be forwarded to the National Board for Certification and Recertification for Nurse Anesthetists (NBCRNA) upon graduation.
+The graduates are responsible for ensuring that all guidelines and deadlines in the Candidate Handbook of the CCNA are followed.
+The graduate is responsible for making arrangements to take the Certification Examination at a site and within the time frame designated by the CCNA.